-The Class of 2021 was one of the most challenging years to be admitted to Washington University in St. Louis ever.
-For the Class of 2021, 30,400 students applied to Washington University in St. Louis of which 4,864 students were accepted, yielding an overall acceptance rate of 16%.
-Overall applications increased by 4.1% over last year (2020 to 2021) from 29,197 to 30,400.
+The Class of 2023 was the single most challenging year to be admitted to Washington University in St. Louis ever.
+For the Class of 2023, 25,400 students applied to Washington University in St. Louis of which 3,556 students were accepted, yielding an overall acceptance rate of 14%.
+Overall applications decreased by 18.8% over last year (2022 to 2023) from 31,300 to 25,400.

 Located in St. Louis, Missouri and founded in 1853, Washington University is a private research institution that considers itself a medium-sized, independent university.
 The university enrolls 7,336 undergraduates annually on a semester-based schedule.

 Washington University recently ranked first in social work, second in best college dorms and fifth as the best undergraduate business school.
 The university makes it their mission “to discover and disseminate knowledge, and protect the freedom of inquiry through research, teaching, and learning.”

 Just two of the many alumni who have contributed to the university’s reputation for service to society include forerunner of feminist thought in American sociology, Jessie Shirley Bernard, and American civil rights activist, author, civil servant and sociologist, Joyce Ann Ladner.

 Washington University has more than 150 buildings on its 2,300 acre campus which accommodates its undergraduate population, along with an additional 6,500 graduate students and about 1,000 non-traditional students (enrolled for evening and weekends).